i2iVision/Search-Plus-Export-Users/readme.txt

 		hook used to change name of csv file ( return String)
 	d. add_filter( 'speu_roles_search' , users roles array )
 		hook used to remove or add new role to users role array ( return Array )
-9. Create Import option for the exported CSV
+8. Create Import option for the exported CSV
 	On the import screen make options like :
 		- Export users with generic passwords
 		- Export users with custom one password for all.
 		- Export users without all usermeta
 		- Export users with  some usermeta.
+9. Create export option for exported CSV into dropbox account on the import screen make option for :
+		- Enter configuration for your dropbox api such as (app_id, access_token, etc.).
+		- choose the file to export into dropbox.
+		- you can choose multiple files to export.

 === Installation ===
 1. Upload your plugin folder to the '/wp-content/plugins/' directory.